rwoodry/rwoodry.github.io/index.md

 ---

-I use computational models and neuroimaging experiments to understand how the brain's visual system is used during memory and imagery.
+Welcome to my website!
+A bit about me:

+I'm Cuban-American, born and raised in Miami.
+I love playing music, reading books, and trying to make math make sense in my head.

+I'm also a neuroscientist.

+My research focuses on understanding how our brain's visual system is used to generate images when we remember and imagine things.
+I'm particularly interested in the neural signals in the brain that shape these generated images, and how and where these processes can go wrong.

+#### Academic Blurb
-I'm a doctoral candidate in [Jon Winawer's](https://wp.nyu.edu/winawerlab/) lab at New York University, and am wrapping up a PhD in [Cognition & Perception](https://as.nyu.edu/departments/psychology/graduate/phd-cognition-perception.html) with a concentration in quantitative methods.
-I am also co-advised on several projects by [Clay Curtis](https://www.clayspacelab.com/), [Grace Lindsay](https://lindsay-lab.github.io/),    and [Serra Favila](https://sites.brown.edu/favila-lab/).
+I'm a doctoral candidate in [Jon Winawer's](https://wp.nyu.edu/winawerlab/) lab at New York University, and am co-advised on several projects by [Clay Curtis](https://www.clayspacelab.com/), [Grace Lindsay](https://lindsay-lab.github.io/), and [Serra Favila](https://sites.brown.edu/favila-lab/).

-Previously, I was a lab manager for [Liz Chrastil's](https://faculty.sites.uci.edu/spatialneuro/) Spatial Neuroscience Lab at University of California, Irvine.
+Previously, I was a lab manager working for [Liz Chrastil](https://faculty.sites.uci.edu/spatialneuro/) at University of California, Irvine.
 As an undergrad I was advised by [Kate Yurgil](https://www.loyno.edu/academics/faculty-and-staff-directory/kate-yurgil) at Loyola University New Orleans, where I received my B.S. in Psychological Sciences.